Vector image of female student on computer, doing yoga, texting on phone

 3. Set goals

 Setting short- and long-term goals will help keep you organized, motivated, and accountable.
-It will also make you feel a lot more accomplished once you’ve met those goals.
+It will also make you feel much more accomplished once you’ve met those goals.
 Make a reasonable yet slightly challenging list at the start of the semester, with dates for each goal.
-Maybe for short term, you could try setting aside an hour of focused studying per day; for long term, you could strive to make the dean’s list.
+Maybe for the short term, you could try setting aside an hour of focused studying per day; for the long term, you could strive to make the dean’s list.
 Feel free to add to your list, but make sure to check off your tasks when you accomplish them.

 4. Go to (and pay attention in) class